Ludlow & Mount Holly; Windsor & Rutland Counties

 - Tiny Pond Wildlife Management Area is part of the Coolidge West Management Unit.
-Other state lands that are included in the management unit are Coolidge State Forest and Plymsbury Wildlife Management Area.
+Other state lands that are included in the management unit are Coolidge (west) State Forest and Plymsbury Wildlife Management Area.

 Tiny Pond Wildlife Management Area (WMA) is located in the towns of Ludlow, Mt.
 Holly and Plymouth.
 Public access to the WMA is from Route 100.
 Tiny Pond WMA, along with other lands of the Coolidge West Management Unit and Okemo State Forest to its south, connect other habitat for black bears between the north and south sections of the Green Mountain National Forest.

 The 2,320-foot Tiny Mountain is located in the northwestern corner of the WMA.
 The 30-acre Tiny Pond is a remote pond with no road access or development.
 Tiny Brook is a beautiful cascading brook that drains the pond.